Yehia98/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmmod --reference=olleh hello:copies olleh file permissions to the hello file. chmod -R +X .: adds the execute permission to all over the current working directory. mkdir -m 751 my_dir:creates directory with mode (permissions) 751.
+chmmod --reference=olleh hello:copies olleh file permissions to the hello file. chmod -R +X .: adds the execute permission to all over the current working directory. mkdir -m 751 my_dir:creates directory with mode (permissions) 751. chgrp school hello :hanges the group owner to school for the file hello.